The Bankrate promise

 - Earn 60,000 points after spending $4,000 on purchases within your first three months

-- Earn 5X total points on air travel and 10X total points on hotels and car rentals when you purchase travel through Chase Ultimate Rewards® immediately after the first $300 is spent on travel purchases annually
+- Earn 5X total points on air travel and 10X total points on hotels and car rentals (after earning your $300 annual travel credit) when you purchase travel through Chase Ultimate Rewards.

-- Earn 3X points on other travel and dining, and 1 point per $1 spent on all other purchases
+- Earn 3X points on other travel and dining, and 1 point per dollar spent on all other purchases.

 - $550 annual fee

-If you want to earn rewards on Airbnb stays but also want access to luxury travel benefits, the Chase Sapphire Reserve® could be the way to go.
-You’ll have to pay a $550 annual fee, but you’ll get benefits like a Priority Pass Select airport lounge membership (valued at $429), an up to $300 Annual Travel Credit, a free DashPass membership (activation required) and more.
+If you want to earn rewards on Airbnb stays but also want access to luxury travel benefits, the Chase Sapphire Reserve could be the way to go.
+You’ll have to pay a $550 annual fee, but you’ll get benefits like a Priority Pass Select airport lounge membership, an up to $300 annual travel credit, a free DashPass membership (activation required) and more.

 - Earn 2 percent cash back on all your purchases — 1 percent when you make a purchase and another 1 percent when you pay it off